aerofoil/Workworkwork-Solver/README.md

 # Workworkwork-Solver
 A tool to automatically solve workworkwork puzzles.
+# Preface
+This code might be slow at times and be hard to read

+I might make it better at some point
 # How to run it
 ## On Mac
 First download and extract the .zip file, then run it through terminal.